Mediation Analysis Synthetic Control

 Similarly, for each unit $i$ at time $t$, we define the potential outcomes as

-$Y_{it}^{d, d'}$ is the value that the outcome of unit $i$ would take at time $t$ if we set $D_{it}=d$ and $M_{it}=M_{it}(d')$.
+$Y_{it}^{d, M_{d'}}$ is the value that the outcome of unit $i$ would take at time $t$ if we set $D_{it}=d$ and $M_{it}=M_{it}(d')$.
 The potential outcome is a function of both the treatment and the potential mediator.
+We assume that the potential mediator is only a function of the treatment and unaffected by future values of the outcomes \footnote{We do allow the potential mediator to depend on past values of the outcome.}.
 Under SUTVA, and assuming no anticipation effects in the pre-intervention period, the observed and the potential outcomes are related by the following observation rule:

-Differently from the standard setting, we have for each unit four instead of two potential outcomes.
-As usual, only one between $Y_{it}^{0,0}$ and $Y_{it}^{1,1}$ can be observed for each unit in each period, while $Y_{it}^{0,1}$ and $Y_{it}^{1,0}$ are never observed for any unit in any period.
-Assuming no anticipation effects, $Y_{it}=Y_{it}^{0,0}$ in the pre-intervention period for all units.
+Differently from the standard setting, each unit has four instead of two potential outcomes.
+As usual, only one potential outcome between $Y_{it}^{0,M_{0}}$ and $Y_{it}^{1,M_{1}}$ can be observed per unit in each period, while $Y_{it}^{0,M_{1}}$ and $Y_{it}^{1,M_{0}}$ are never observed for any unit in any period.
+Assuming no anticipation effects, $Y_{it}=Y_{it}^{0,M_{0}}$ in the pre-intervention period for all units.

 Following the synthetic control literature, we will define our parameters of interest with respect to a single treated unit.
-This is in contrast with the standard mediation analysis literature, where the total, the direct, and the indirect effects are defined as averages, either with respect to the whole sample (\citealt{Pea2001,Rob2003,Ima2010,Ima2013,Van2012,Hub2013}) or with respect to the treated units(\citealt{Van2012,Hub2017}).
-Nonetheless, if more than one unit is exposed to the intervention (see \citep{Gob2016,Adh2015}) our method can be easily used to decompose the average treatment effect on the treated.
+This contrasts with the standard mediation analysis literature, in which the total, direct, and indirect effects are defined as averages, either with respect to the whole sample (\citealt{Pea2001,Rob2003,Ima2010,Ima2013,Van2012,Hub2013}) or with respect to the treated units (\citealt{Van2012,Hub2017}).
+Nonetheless, if more than one unit is exposed to the intervention (see \citealt{Gob2016,Adh2015}) our method can be easily used to decompose the average treatment effect on the treated.